 Here's the painting I did of the "March King" that celebrates his great contributions to music.
 Sousa performed over 15,000 concerts, had 3 hit Broadway Musicals going at the same time and composed over 130 marches.
 He was also one of the earliest proponents of copyright protections for artists.
 Sousa has a remarkable connection to JWPepper.
 He commissioned James Pepper to build a bass horn that they could use with his marching band.
 Pepper, the Philadelphia based instrument maker, created the very first over the shoulder bass horn that he call the "Sousaphone".

 49.5"x37.5" Acrylic on Wood Panel.
-Special thats to Aaron Moretti for the frame.
+Special thanks to Aaron Moretti for the frame.
 Get the Poster here.

 Victory Jazz Quartet ~ Origin Personnel